-All students are required to purchase and wear safety glasses at all times in the laboratory.
-They can be purchased at the book store.
+All students are required to wear safety glasses at all times in the laboratory.
+Safety glasses will be provided to students for which this is their first Mechatronics Engineering laboratory.
+Students having lost their pair are responsible for replacements.

 Oakes, Leone, Gunn, Engineering Your Future: A Brief Introduction to Engineering, 4th edition, Oxford University Press, 2012.
 Purchasing the textbook is optional.